Ike Hildebrand: Career

 In 1985, he was inducted into Canada's Sports Hall of Fame for the sport of lacrosse.
 He was inducted into Canada's Lacrosse Hall of Fame in 1972 and Canada's Sports Hall of Fame in 1985 as well as Sports Halls of Fame in Peterborough (1978), Belleville (1989) and Oshawa (1993).

 Ike excelled at both of Canada's national sports, lacrosse and hockey.
 He played lacrosse with the New Westminster Salmonbellies senior team and at age 17 won the MVP award in the Mann Cup Canadian championship.
 In a lacrosse career that spanned 17 years (1943–1960), he was honored 13 times as an all-star.
 After a junior ice hockey career with the Oshawa Generals, he spent 10 years playing professional hockey with minor league teams in the Pacific Coast Hockey League, the United States Hockey League, the Quebec Senior Hockey League and the American Hockey League.

 Hildebrand also played 41 games in the National Hockey League with the New York Rangers, and the Chicago Black Hawks from 1953 to 1954.
 He was playing coach with the Belleville McFarlands and scored the winning goal when they won the 1959 World Championship for Canada.

 After his playing days, Hildebrand turned to coaching with the London Nationals, Orillia Terriers, and two years with the Oshawa Generals.

 He died in St. Albert, Alberta in 2006.

+He is the grandfather of Canadian-American musician and record label owner Warren Hildebrand, who makes music under the name Foxes in Fiction.